GIRLS' ESCAPE TO THE BAY

 Dining & cocktails

-Here’s some of the best places to grab a great coffee: Luca, Mixture, Henry & Ted, Love Rosie Bakery, Cafe 88, Tay St Store, or grab one from the The Wave caravan (literally a caravan shaped like a wave) on the Mount beachfront and take in the salty sea air.
+Here are some of the best places to grab a great coffee: Luca, Mixture, Henry & Ted, Love Rosie Bakery, Cafe 88, Tay Street Store, or grab one from The Wave caravan (literally a caravan shaped like a wave) on the Mount beachfront and take in the salty sea air.